Winifred Atwell

-Una Winifred Atwell (27 February or 27 April 1910 or 1914 – 28 February 1983) was a pianist and composer born in the colony of Trinidad who migrated to Britain and who enjoyed great popularity in Britain and Australia from the 1950s with a series of boogie-woogie and ragtime hits, selling over 20 million records.
-She was the first black artist to have a number-one hit in the UK Singles Chart and had the first piano instrumental to reach number one in the UK Singles Chart, with "Let's Have Another Party" in 1954, and as of 2023, remains the only female instrumentalist to do so.
+Una Winifred Atwell (27 February or 27 April 1910 or 1914 – 28 February 1983) was a pianist and composer born in the country of Trinidad who migrated to Britain and who enjoyed great popularity in Britain and Australia from the 1950s with a series of boogie-woogie and ragtime hits, selling over 20 million records.
+She was the first black artist to have a number-one hit in the UK singles chart and had the first piano instrumental to reach number one in the UK singles chart, with "Let's Have Another Party" in 1954, and as of 2023, remains the only female instrumentalist to do so.

 Biography

 Childhood

 Atwell was born in Tunapuna in the British colony of Trinidad and Tobago.
 She and her parents lived in Jubilee Street.
 Her family owned a pharmacy and she trained as a pharmacist herself to degree level and was expected to join the family business.
 She played the piano from a young age and achieved considerable popularity locally.
 She played for American servicemen at the Air Force base (which is now the main airport).

 It was while she was playing at the Servicemen's Club at Piarco that someone bet her that she could not play something in the boogie-woogie style that was popular back home in the United States.
 She went away and wrote "Piarco Boogie", which was later renamed "Five Finger Boogie".